johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-09-03 "Four Thousand Weeks: Time Management for Mortals" by Oliver Burkeman

-“Work expands so as to fill the time available for its completion,” the English humorist and historian C. Northcote Parkinson wrote in 1955, coining what became known as Parkinson's law."
+"Work expands so as to fill the time available for its completion," the English humorist and historian C. Northcote Parkinson wrote in 1955, coining what became known as Parkinson's law."

 --- 2022-08-31 Antifragile by Nassim Nicholas Taleb

-"On April 29, 711, the armies of the Arab commander Tarek crossed the Strait of Gibraltar from Morocco into Spain with a small army (the name Gibraltar is derived from the Arabic Jabal Tarek, meaning “mount of Tarek”).
+"On April 29, 711, the armies of the Arab commander Tarek crossed the Strait of Gibraltar from Morocco into Spain with a small army (the name Gibraltar is derived from the Arabic Jabal Tarek, meaning "mount of Tarek").
 Upon landing, Tarek had his ships put to the fire.
-He then made a famous speech … “Behind you is the sea, before you, the enemy.
+He then made a famous speech … "Behind you is the sea, before you, the enemy.
 You are vastly outnumbered.
-All you have is sword and courage.”"
+All you have is sword and courage.""

 --- 2022-08-30 Where Do We Come From?
 What Are We?
 Where Are We Going?
 (1897-98) by Paul Gauguin

-“I have put all my energy into it one more time before I die, so painful a passion in such dreadful circumstances, so clear and accurate a vision, that there is no trace of precociousness and life blossoms forth from it”. https://www.wikiart.org/en/paul-gauguin/where-do-we-come-from-what-are-we-where-are-we-going-1897
+"I have put all my energy into it one more time before I die, so painful a passion in such dreadful circumstances, so clear and accurate a vision, that there is no trace of precociousness and life blossoms forth from it". https://www.wikiart.org/en/paul-gauguin/where-do-we-come-from-what-are-we-where-are-we-going-1897

 --- 2022-08-30 François Chollet (@fchollet) tweeted at 8:15 a.m. on Fri., Aug.
 26, 2022

-“Deep learning takes data points and turns them into a query-able structure that enables retrieval and interpolation between the points.
-You could think of it as a continuous generalization of database technology. “
+"Deep learning takes data points and turns them into a query-able structure that enables retrieval and interpolation between the points.
+You could think of it as a continuous generalization of database technology. "

 --- 2022-07-30 Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety by Eric Schlosser